 Frederick Sanger(1918-2013), Biochemist

-Sitter associated with 6 portraits
+Sitter in 6 portraits

-Biochemist.
+Molecular Biochemist.
 In 1955, Sanger determined the structure of insulin, for which he was awarded the Nobel Prize for Chemistry in 1958.
-Sanger's work enabled chemists to make insulin artificially and to develop research in protein structure.
+His work enabled chemists to make insulin artificially and to develop research in protein structure.
 In 1980 Sanger was awarded the Nobel Prize a second time, (with Walter Gilbert and Paul Berg) for determining the base sequences of nucleic acids, including DNA.
 He became a Companion of Honour in 1981 and a member of the Order of Merit in 1986.

 Listen to a series of podcasts exploring the lives of pioneering women, past and present.

 William Eggleston was closely associated with the alternative music scene in Memphis.
 Revisit our 2016 exhibition and listen to a special playlist.

 Links to audio and transcripts of interviews with artists, sitters and historic recordings.